Aditya-Baranwal/skyber/readme.md

+follow following steps to run application npm install. npm start.

 Application consistis of two api.

-1) to run this project need to have mysql server on, with table created and data added to table.
-2) follow following steps to run application npm install. npm start.

 1) To Fetch List of Books of Author --> returns details in json format and, write a data into xlxs sheet in file folder.